One of 2 victims in Manchester synagogue attack was accidentally shot by police

 Police said the crime is being investigated as a terrorist attack.
 Home Secretary Shabana Mahmood said the attacker was not previously known to police or to Prevent, a counterterror program that tries to identify people at risk of radicalization.

-Mahmood said "it’s too early to say” whether the attacker acted alone or was part of a cell, and police said they are still probing the motive.
+Mahmood said "it’s too early to say” whether the attacker acted alone or was part of a cell.
 Officers arrested two men in their 30s and a woman in her 60s on suspicion of the preparation or commission of acts of terrorism in connection with the attack.

 Neighbors of the attacker in the Manchester suburb of Prestwich, a couple of miles (about 3 kilometers) from the synagogue, said Al-Shamie's family had lived in the house for years.
 Several described seeing Al-Shamie lifting weights and working out in the backyard.